Logo of the The Poor Swiss

 Findependent

 Findependent started offering its services in 2021.
-So, they are a very recent addition to the Robo-advisors.
-They are a Swiss Robo-advisor founded by a previous employee of Neon, Matthias Bryner.
+So, they are a very recent addition to the robo-advisors.
+They are a Swiss robo-advisor founded by a previous employee of Neon, Matthias Bryner.

 To open an account with Findependent, you will need at least 500 CHF.
-500 CHF is an excellent minimum, the lowest among Swiss Robo-Advisor.
+500 CHF is an excellent minimum, the lowest among Swiss robo-advisors.
 And below 2000 CHF, your account will be cheaper (details later on).

 Investing Strategy